rowyio/RowyActions/README.md

     action, // latest action state
   });

-  // switch statement can be used to perform different event based on the state of the action cell switch (action) {
+  // switch statement can be used to perform different processes based on the state of the action cell switch (action) {
     case "run":
     case "undo":